itamarc/action-itemplate-ghpages/README.md

-INPUT_PAGES_FOLDER | The folder configured as the source for your GitHub Pages | 'docs' INPUT_TIMEZONE | The timezone that will be used to calculate TMPL_LASTUPDATE | 'America/Sao_Paulo' INPUT_PUBLISH_README_MD | Publish the README.md from the repository root in the generated page as README.html | 'true' INPUT_LOG_LEVEL | The log level that will be used to log the action execution | 'INFO'
+INPUT_PAGES_FOLDER | The folder configured as the source for your GitHub Pages | 'docs' INPUT_TIMEZONE | The timezone that will be used to calculate TMPL_LASTUPDATE | 'America/Sao_Paulo' INPUT_PUBLISH_README_MD | Publish the README.md from the repository root in the generated page as README.html | 'true' INPUT_CONTENT_TO_COPY | List of content (files or folders) to copy from the repository to the generated page, separated by commas | 'images,LICENSE.txt'
+INPUT_LOG_LEVEL | The log level that will be used to log the action execution | 'INFO'

 ### From the environment